shadichy/Documentation/docs/development/maintaining-proper-authorship.md

 ### What is "kanging"?

-[Kanging](https://www.urbandictionary.com/define.php?term=kanged) is a term used in the Android development community for the action of passing off someone else's code as one's own, intentionally or unintentionally.
+[Kanging][Kanging] is a term used in the Android development community for the action of passing off someone else's code as one's own, intentionally or unintentionally.

 ### Why is kanging bad?